 Open the hot side of the galley or lavatory faucet and turn on the water pump switch located on the monitor panel.
 For some time the open faucet will only sputter.
 This is because the water heater is being filled and air is being pushed out through the lines.
+Be sure water heater by-pass valves are in normal flow position and water is in the water heater before lighting beginning operation of the water heater on gas or 110-volt.
+See the figure below.
 Once the water heater is full a steady stream of water will come from the faucet.
 Now open a cold faucet.
 It will sputter for a short time, but will soon expel a steady stream.
 All other faucets can now be opened until all air is expelled.